USTech Small

 A new workforce design

-Fail to adopt a new workforce design in the gig economy and your organization is instantly placing itself at a disadvantage, not only against close competitors, but new startups too.
+Fail to adopt a new workforce design in the gig economy and your organization is placing itself at a disadvantage, not only against close competitors, but startups too.
 Transforming full-time workforce designs through re-orgs is costly and time-consuming.
-A gig workforce management model will include a smaller number of full-time roles that demand continuity—i.e., Those where a deep knowledge of the industry, the business, its processes, and brand principles need to be maintained—and a large number of outsourced, contracted, or task-based activities that are framed according to the current short-term goals.
+A gig workforce management model will include a smaller number of full-time roles that demand continuity—i.e., those where a deep knowledge of the industry, the business, its processes, and brand principles need to be maintained—and a large number of outsourced, contracted, or task-based activities that are framed according to the current short-term goals.

 Future hope - a 'new way of workforce'